conormcmahon/riparian_hydrology_pcl/README.md

 ![Large Scale Outputs](images/large_scale_outputs.png)

 Below, a much larger-scale set of outputs showing the entirety of Pendleton Marine Corps Corps Base, with the Santa Margarita River at bottom.
 Top left: DEM (0 to 880 m); Top right: Strahler Order of nearest flowline (1 to 8); Bottom Left: vertical distance to nearest flowline of order at least 3 (thresholded 0-30 m); Bottom Right: horizontal distance to nearest flowline of order at least 3 (thresholded 0-300 m).
-Streamlines are shown in red, again thresholded not to include flowlines of order lower than 3.